-Analyzing the data, researchers found that there were eight years i.e about 20 cm, growth gap for girls, and a six-year growth gap for boys as compared to the 19-year-olds in the tallest and shortest nations.
+Analyzing the data, researchers found that there were eight years i.e about 20 cm, of growth gap for girls, and a six-year growth gap for boys as compared to the 19-year-olds in the tallest and shortest nations.
 The study demonstrated that the average 19 yrs old girl in Bangladesh and Guatemala is the same height as an average 11-year-old girl in the Netherlands.
-Countries with the tallest 19-year-olds in 2019 were northeast and central Europe whereas the nations with shortest 19-year-olds were mostly in the south and southeast Asia, Latin America, and East Africa.
+Countries with the tallest 19-year-olds in 2019 were northeast and central Europe whereas the nations with the shortest 19-year-olds were mostly in the south and southeast Asia, Latin America, and East Africa.

 Role of nutrition in height and weight

-Researchers warned that the lack of quality food may lead to stunted growth and childhood obesity affecting the child’s well being for the entire life.
+Researchers warned that the lack of quality food may lead to stunted growth and childhood obesity affecting the child’s well-being for the entire life.
 Looking over the past 35 years, countries with emerging economies such as China, South Korea, and some Southeast Asian countries have the largest improvement in the average height of children whereas the global ranking of the U.K has worsened.

 Researchers analyzed that in most nations children at age 5 had a height and weight in the healthy range as defined by the WHO, but after age 5, children in some countries suffered from stunted growth.
 The team concluded the reason for the above finding to be the lack of adequate and healthy nutrition and living environment in the school years.

 Importance of provision for nutrition